pkoshevoy/aeyae/README.md

 This is a short summary of development environment requirements for building Apprentice Video player for Mac/Windows/Linux.
-For pre-built Mac/Windows binaries see [https://sourceforge.net/projects/apprenticevideo/](https://sourceforge.net/projects/apprenticevideo/).
+Download Mac/Windows binaries here: [https://sourceforge.net/projects/apprenticevideo/](https://sourceforge.net/projects/apprenticevideo/).

 ##### All Platforms:
 ###### OpenGL 1.2 or later